William Lipscomb: Education

 influence of Prof. Linus Pauling.
 World War II work divided Lipscomb's time in graduate school beyond his other thesis work, as he partly analyzed smoke particle size, but mostly worked with nitroglycerin–nitrocellulose propellants, which involved handling vials of pure nitroglycerin on many occasions.

 Brief audio clips by Lipscomb about his war work may be found from the External Links section at the bottom of this page, past the References.

 The source for this subsection, except as noted, is Lipscomb's autobiographical sketch.

-Later years

-The Colonel is how Lipscomb's students referred to him, directly addressing him as Colonel.
-"His first doctoral student, Murray Vernon King, pinned the label on him, and it was quickly adopted by other students, who wanted to use an appellation that showed informal respect. ...
-Lipscomb's Kentucky origins as the rationale for the designation."

-Some years later in 1973 Lipscomb was made a member of the Honorable Order of Kentucky Colonels.

-Lipscomb, along with several other Nobel laureates, was a regular presenter at the annual Ig Nobel Awards Ceremony, last doing so (in a wheelchair) on September 30, 2010.

 Scientific studies

 Lipscomb worked in three main areas, nuclear magnetic resonance and the chemical shift, boron chemistry and the nature of the chemical bond, and large biochemical molecules.
 These areas overlap in time and share some scientific techniques.